 UWM Brings Science (and Zebrafish) to Wisconsin High Schools – This video provides an overview of the UWM WInSTEP SEPA program and the impact it has on science teachers and students throughout Wisconsin.

-This project is made possible by Grant Number R25GM129191 awarded to the University of Wisconsin-Milwaukee from the Science Education Partnership Award (SEPA) Program, which is sponsored by the National Institutes of Health (NIH).
+This project is made possible by Grant Number R25GM142031 awarded to the University of Wisconsin-Milwaukee from the Science Education Partnership Award (SEPA) Program, which is sponsored by the National Institutes of Health (NIH).
 NIH’s SEPA Program is designed to improve STEM teaching and learning throughout the nation through the funding of innovative educational programs.
 SEPA-supported projects create partnerships among biomedical and clinical researchers and K-12 teachers and schools, museums and science centers, media experts, and other educational organizations.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.